SiddheshMishra1999/Coen424_assignment1/README.md

 Only after the server is running, on the second terminal, start the client by: python client.py On the client terminal you should see:

-        Please enter an ID for your request:
+        Connected to server on host: localhost and port: 666 Please enter an ID for your request:

 On the server terminal, you should be able to see your client connection as below: